13 Oct Abdominal Health: Infection Prevention Week

 If soap and water are not available, then have your child use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.
 Alcohol-based hand sanitizers can quickly reduce the number of germs on hands but sanitizers do not eliminate all types of germs.

-If you would like more information about gastrointestinal (GI) digestive disorders, abdominal health or how to prevent infection in your children, please contact Dr. Mona Dave’s Plano Office or Southlake Office.
+If you would like more information about gastrointestinal (GI) digestive disorders, abdominal health or how to prevent infection in your children, please contact Dr. Mona Dave’s Frisco Office or Request Appointment Here.